bobrovskayaa/GifImg/README.txt

 5. When you select image, you can see it in this form.

-App is made in NetBeans IDE 8.1.
+//  App is made in NetBeans IDE 8.1.
+//  GifSequenceWriter.java сreated by Elliot Kroo on 2009-04-25.